FTarfasse/quick-perf-wiki/JVM-annotations.md

 @RunWith(QuickPerfJUnitRunner.class)
 public class ClassWithMethodAnnotatedWithMeasureAllocation {

-    @MeasureAllocation
+    @MeasureHeapAllocation
     @JvmOptions("-XX:+UseCompressedOops -XX:+UseCompressedClassPointers")
-    // Allocation value depends on UseCompressedOops and UseCompressedClassPointers.
+    // Heap allocation value depends on UseCompressedOops and UseCompressedClassPointers.
     // QuickPerf works with JDK >= 7u40 where UseCompressedOops is enabled by default.
     // UseCompressedClassPointers was introduced in JDK 8 and is enabled by default.
     @Test